No, No, No (Yoko Ono song): Reception

+Re-releases

 In January 2008, the song reached No. 1 on the United States Billboard Hot Dance Club Play chart.
 The artist credit was listed as simply "Ono" making the artist-title combination a palindrome ("onononono").

 A digital single of new house remixes was released by Ono through Twisted Records and made available exclusively on Beatport from June 1, 2008.